25 Amazing Read Alouds for 2nd Grade

 This post may contain affiliate links.

-If you’re looking for read aloud books for grade 2, whether you’re a 2nd-grade teacher, librarian, or parent, this list of read aloud books will give you the best teacher and kid-recommended titles plus a printable list.
-(For non-U.S. readers, the age of second graders is 7 years old.)
+If you’re looking for read alouds for 2nd grade, whether you’re a 2nd grade teacher, librarian, or parent, this list of 2nd grade read aloud books will give you the best teacher and kid-recommended titles plus a printable list.
+(For non-U.S. readers, the age of second graders is around 7 years old.)

-As you consider which books to read, you also must consider the instructional purpose and potential curriculum tie-in.
+As you consider which 2nd grade read alouds, you also must consider the instructional purpose and potential curriculum tie-in.
 That’s why I’m including themes, topics, and skills for each book.
 You can model and practice reading strategies, look at specific text features, use the writing as a mentor text model, or for other instructional purposes.

 More Read Aloud Book Lists: